mcinglis/c-style/readme.md

 #### C isn't object-oriented, and you shouldn't pretend it is

-C doesn't have classes, methods, inheritance, (nice) object encapsulation, or polymorphism.
+C doesn't have classes, methods, inheritance, (nice) object encapsulation, or real polymorphism.
 Not to be rude, but: **deal with it**.
 C might be able to achieve crappy, complicated imitations of those things, but it's just not worth it.

 As it turns out, C already has an entirely-capable language model.
 In C, we define data structures, and we define functionality that uses combinations of those data structures.
 Data and functionality aren't intertwined in complicated contraptions, and this is a good thing.